 Students from IRPS at UCSD enroll in courses at the University of Tokyo Graduate School of Public Policy.
 Courses are taught in English.

-UCEAP can accommodate UC MBA students at certain EAP partner institutions.
-Eligibility depends on conditions set by the business/management schools at the participating UC campuses:
+UC MBA students may study at certain UCEAP partner institutions.
+Eligibility depends on conditions set by the schools at the participating UC campuses.

-Where coursework is not in English, noted below, students are advised (and may be required) to attend the program’s Intensive Language Program (ILP), which provides a course in the language and culture of the host country prior to the regular term.
+Where coursework is not in English, noted below, students are advised (and may be required) to attend the program’s Intensive Language Program (ILP), which provides coursework in the language and culture of the host country prior to the regular term.

 Courses are taught in Spanish and all students are required to take the three-week Spanish intensive language program (ILP).

 The MBA program offers a range of courses that offer a unique perspective of business within and with China.
 Courses are taught in English.

 The MBA program at CUHK is administered by the Faculty of Business Administration.
 It offers three concentration options: China Business; Finance; and Marketing.
 Courses are offered through the faculty’s four departments: Decision Sciences and Managerial Economics; Finance; Management; and Marketing.
 Courses are taught in English.